bigredwill/wsimons.com/src/pages/blog/2018-08-02-adventure-time.md

 I spent four years at university studying Computer Science.
 After graduation, I stressed out about finding a job and starting my career.
 That said, I found a job quickly, one where I was learning, had great mentors, and was happy.
 I became a contributing member of the team quickly, and took on more responsibility with decision making and direction.
 I conducted interviews and presented to the whole company weekly.
 I felt confident in my coding abilities, and felt satisfied in the progress towards my professional goals.

 But, something bothered me.
 I was ignoring my dream of travel.
+I wanted an adventure.

-So I made a plan to travel the world.
-I wanted to leave it open ended and craved an adventure.
+So I made a plan to travel the world and purposefully left it open ended.
 I did some bookkeeping and decided I had enough for a year of budget travel.
 I gave notice, wrapped up my ongoing work, and bid goodbye to my coworkers.

 ## \#Vanlife